leekelleher/umbraco-contentment/.github/README.md

 I reserve the right to address bug reports or feature requests in my own time, or ignore them completely.

-**Any feedback is warmly welcome.** Although remember, I am not your support developer.
+**Any feedback is warmly welcome.** But please keep in mind, I am not your personal support developer.

 The Umbraco community is amongst the friendliest on our planet, learn to embrace it.<br>
 Ask for help on the [Our Umbraco support forum](https://our.umbraco.com/), I am sure someone can help you there.